manuscripts

 The Theban Epics

 In antiquity, the story of the failed assault of the Seven against Thebes ranked second only to the Trojan War.
 But whereas the latter was immortalized by Homer’s Iliad, the account of the former in the epic Thebais survives only in fragments preserved in later authors.
-The same is true of the Oedipodeia and Epigoni, which… Read more
+The same is true of the Oedipodeia and Epigoni, which dealt respectively with events leading up to the Seven’s campaign and with the successful assault on the city in the… Read more

 Labored in Papyrus Leaves: Perspectives on an Epigram Collection Attributed to Posidippus (P.Mil.Vogl.
 VIII 309)

 This colloquium volume celebrates a new Hellenistic epigram collection attributed to the third-century BCE poet Posidippus, one of the most significant literary finds in recent memory.
 Included in this collection are an unusual variety of voices and perspectives: papyrological, art historical, archaeological, historical, literary, and aesthetic.
-These texts are considered… Read more
+These texts are considered as individual poems and as collective artifact, an early poetry book.
+The volume will be of interest to readers of… Read more